RedEye1003/portfolio/README.md

 </div>

 ## STEP 1 - Identify a URL with Input Parameters
-Start by locating a URL on the target site that includes input parameters.
+Start by locating a URL on the target site that includes input parameters. <br>
 For instance: https://www.hicas.ac.in/pg-course?link=mca

 ## STEP 2 - Generate an Error Using This URL